Amog-OS/AmogOS/README.md

 - (please note that by downloading AmogOS, you have a severely increased chance of being infected with the deadly amogus and AMOGID-16 virus.
 Please refer to [here](https://www.youtube.com/watch?v=nFstpT_YTro) for treatment methods).

 ## Testing AmogOS
-- Now you can test out AmogOS online without downloading it at DistroTest: https://distrotest.net/AmogOS/. (note that DistroTest is just slow, AmogOS actually runs extremely well even on my old 2013 laptop)
+- Now you can test out AmogOS online without downloading it at DistroTest: https://distrotest.net/AmogOS/. (note that DistroTest just has high latency, AmogOS actually runs extremely well even on my old 2013 laptop so get rekt Ubuntu)

 ## Website
 - Our website is at https://www.amogos.studio, designed by our web developer Fengzi (he's too sus to keep his full name here).
 Also check out our partner OS [Jostro OS](https://github.com/jostroOS/jostro).
 The official startpage for AmogOS is at https://www.amogos.studio/startpage/.